 Self-harm is a coping strategy involving intentional and direct injuring of oneself when challenged by overwhelming emotional situations.
 Self-harm can come in many forms, including: cutting, picking, scratching, burning the skin, and hitting parts of the body.
-Less apparent forms of harm can also be classed as acts of self-harm, including: over and under-eating, substance abuse, asphyxiation, overdosing on prescription and non-prescription drugs, and willfully placing oneself in dangerous situations.
+Less apparent forms of harm can also be classed as acts of self-harm, including: over and under-eating, substance abuse, asphyxiation, overdosing on prescription and non-prescription drugs, and wilfully placing oneself in dangerous situations.

 What is self-harm?

 Self-harm is a coping strategy involving intentional and direct injuring of oneself when challenged by overwhelming emotional situations.
 Self-harm can come in many forms, including: cutting, picking, scratching, burning the skin, and hitting parts of the body.
-Less apparent forms of harm can also be classed as acts of self-harm, including: overeating and under-eating, substance abuse, asphyxiation, overdosing on prescription and non-prescription drugs, and willfully placing oneself in dangerous situations.
-The term of ‘deliberate self-harm’ (DSH) may be used to describe these behaviors.
+Less apparent forms of harm can also be classed as acts of self-harm, including: overeating and under-eating, substance abuse, asphyxiation, overdosing on prescription and non-prescription drugs, and wilfully placing oneself in dangerous situations.
+The term of ‘deliberate self-harm’ (DSH) may be used to describe these behaviours.
 Self-mutilation or self-injury can also be used to refer to intentional acts like burning and cutting.

 What compels someone to self-harm?